Pool and Home Insurance: How Much Your Rates Increase & Requirements

 Ground gap No more than 2 inches from the ground

-The fence must fully enclose the pool — not rely on your house as one of the four sides unless door alarms are installed on all access points.
-Some insurers will conduct a post-policy-issuance inspection and give you a 30-day window to correct any violations.
+The fence must fully enclose the pool.
+It shouldn't rely on your house as one of the four sides unless door alarms are installed on all access points.
+Most insurers conduct an inspection after you're approved and give you a 30-day window to correct any violations, or risk having your policy canceled.

 Other Required Safety Features